NelsonPython/tuningGuides/OpenVino.md

 - Intel&reg; Media SDK: Intel&reg; Distribution of OpenVINO toolkit for Linux only

-For building the Inference Engine from the source code, see the&nbsp;<a href="https://github.com/openvinotoolkit/openvino/wiki/BuildingCode">build instructions.
+For building the Inference Engine from the source code, see the build instructions.

 ## Installation Guides

 Please follow the steps below to install OpenVINO and configure the third-party dependencies based on your preference.
 Please look at the Target System Platform requirements before installation.